amw514/Omnifood/README.md

 # Omnifood
 A landing page project developed with HTML and CSS, focused on promoting a healthy diet using AI-powered meal planning.
 For educational purposes.
+This project is a landing page and serve its purpose for healthy diet.

 ## Live Demo